sujana10/cse15l-lab-reports/week5labreport.md

         Lanai
 ```

 For this second example of using `-i`, I wanted to revisit a previous example in which we used a different command.
 Remember how `grep` searches case-sensitively by default, and as a result, we got an output that included appearances of capital "O" when we used `grep -v` on the file HandRHawaii.txt.
 In this example, we see how using the `-i` tag returns lines that do not contain the letter "o" in any form.
-This example also shows that `grep` commands can be layered with each other to obtain a specific functionality, which can make searching through files and directories very efficient.
+This example also shows that `grep` commands can be layered with each other to obtain a really specific functionality, which can make searching through files and directories very efficient.

 ### The End